PayU/prometheus-api-metrics/README.md

 curl http[s]://<host>:[port]/metrics.json
 ```

-#### Note
+**Note:**

-If you pass to the middleware the `metricsPath` option the path will be the one the you choosed.
+1. If you pass to the middleware the `metricsPath` option the path will be the one that you chose.

-If you are using express framework and no route was found for the request (e.g: 404 status code), the request will not be collected.

-that's because we'll risk in a memory leak since the route is not a pattern but a hardcoded string.
+2. If you are using express framework and no route was found for the request (e.g: 404 status code), the request will not be collected. that's because we'll risk memory leak since the route is not a pattern but a hardcoded string.

 ## Custom Metrics